The Ethics of Ambiguity: Part II

+Beauvoir distinguishes between childhood as an imposed condition and adult forms of dependence on authority The child is not held responsible for accepting the ready made values, because this relation is characteristic of childhood.
+Adults who are enslaved, mystified, and denied means of action may also encounter the world in a similar, fixed way.
+However, outside of these circumstances, accepting ready made values becomes a refusal of freedom.

 Several other types recognize their freedom, but misuse it.
 The nihilist, having failed at life, decides not to try anything at all.
 "Conscious of being unable to be anything, man then decides to be nothing. ...
 Nihilism is disappointed seriousness which has turned back upon itself."
+The nihilist appears after the collapse of the serious world.
+He recognizes that inherited values are not absolute, but responds by rejecting value itself, without establishing a positive project of freedom.
 The adventurer is one who engages vigorously in various life projects, but without caring for the goal.
 The adventurer "does not attach himself to the end at which he aims; only to his conquest.
 He likes action for its own sake."
 And they trample on others in the process: "[T]he adventurer shares the nihilist’s contempt for men."
+The adventurer might resemble a free person in some respects.
+However, he pursues action without regard for the freedom of others.
 Finally the passionate man cares enthusiastically about his goal, but shares a similar contempt for others: "Not intending his freedom for men, the passionate man does not recognize them as freedoms either.
 He will not hesitate to treat them as things."
+The passionate man becomes problematic when he subordinates other people to the desired object.